 After three months of eating a WFPB diet, my blood sugar became normal and my LDL cholesterol decreased.
 I had a lot more energy and felt better all around.
-This was about six years ago, and I am still on the diet and have retained normal blood sugar and cholesterol levels, B"H.
+This was about eight years ago, and I am still on the diet and have retained normal blood sugar and cholesterol levels, B"H.

-Since then, I have witnessed people getting healed from serious illness by moving to a WFHB diet, some of them under my direction.
+Since then, I have witnessed people getting healed from serious illness by moving to a WFHB diet.
 Unfortunately, almost no one changes to a WFPB diet until it becomes unavoidable.
-They come to me as a last resort, typically after a bad diagnosis, which is a pity.
+They change their diet as a last resort, typically after a bad diagnosis, which is a pity.
 It is much easier to prevent a heart attack or the onset of cancer than to try to repair the damage after it happens.